wireapp/wire-server/src/how-to/install/ansible-VMs.rst

     hostnames will be overwritten by the second installation playbook, breaking the first.

-    At the least, we know that the cassandra and kubernetes playbooks are both guilty of hostname manipulation.
+    At the least, we know that the cassandra, kubernetes and restund playbooks are guilty of hostname manipulation.

 Authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^